FAQ

 If I work with another artist, how do I apply?

 Collaborating artists should apply together under one application.
 A collaboration is defined as up to three artists who can clearly demonstrate an ongoing collaborative career.
-Collaborators only need to establish one online account and submit only one application.
+Collaborators only need to establish one online account and must submit only one application.
 Should a collaborative application receive an award, the grant will be divided evenly between the collaborating artists.
 All individual applicants must clearly state their roles and must meet eligibility requirements.

 Can I apply in more than one category?